wdswihart/cardgame/CardgameClient/readme.md

 That's it.
 Of course its not very useful at this point, but it will be injected into the ExampleView controller when the view is created.

-For a useful example, lets bind a button to some object in the view model so we can interact with it there, away from GUI components.
+For a useful example, lets bind a button to some object in the view client.model so we can interact with it there, away from GUI components.

 There is an object in the MvvmFx framework called ``` Command ``` that was created for this purpose.
 It allows you to see if a task is currently running or able to be executed via properties.
 (Great for loading indicators/Disabling UI elements)